jpgmv1998/reproducible_paper_template/_template_README.md

 Files Structure
 ----------------------------

-> INSTRUCTIONS: short description of folders and files in the replication archive
+> INSTRUCTIONS: short description of only the folders and files that should be included in the final replication package based on the project structure.

+> DISCLAIMER: Section not present in the original AEA template.

-1. `"README.md"`: a markdown file used to generate `"README.pdf"` and `"README.html"`
+1. `"README.md"`: a markdown file used to generate `"README.pdf"` and `"README.html"`.

 2. `"README.pdf"`: This document.
 It provides the necessary information about the structure of the replication folder, data sources and access, computational requirements, and ultimately explains how to fully replicate the analysis presented in the paper.
-Also available in html format `"README.html"`
+Also available in html format `"README.html"` (best for reading).

 3. `"code`: folder containing all scripts to clean, build, merge, and analyze the data

-    a. `"code/raw2clean"`: R scripts that clean the data on input and save on the output for each raw data
+    a. `"code/raw2clean"`: R scripts that clean the data on input and save on the output for each dataset;
-    b. `"code/projectSpecific"`: R scripts that select the information relevant for this project and creates the sample for analysis
+    b. `"code/projectSpecific"`: R scripts that select/combine/construct the information relevant for this project and creates the sample for analysis;
-    c. `"code/analysis"`: Stata do-files and R scripts to generate the results
+    c. `"code/analysis"`: R scripts to generate the results presented in the paper;
-    d. `"code/_functions"`: auxiliary folder with custom R functions used in multiple R scripts
+    d. `"code/_functions"`: auxiliary folder with custom R functions used in multiple R scripts.
-    e. `"code/config_proj.do"`: stata do file to adjust file paths

-4. `"data"`: folder containing the raw data, final datasets for analysis, analysis outputs, and other empty folder for intermediate data to be stored when running the codes
+4. `"data"`: a folder containing data in a variety of formats: raw, cleaned, intermediate, final datasets for analysis, and analysis outputs

-    a. `"data/raw2clean"`: raw datasets (`"/input"`) and cleaned (`"/output"`) folder (empty) separated by theme/source/geographic scope and accompanied by a `"documentation"` folder containing at least a `"_metadata.txt"` file with some general information and instructions on how to obtain the data if a direct link is not available
+    a. `"data/raw2clean"`: one folder for each dataset with the following structure:
+        - `"input"`: raw datasets;
+        - `"/output"`: cleaned dataset;
+        - `"documentation"`: with at least two files:
+            * `"_metadata.txt"` text file that describes the data, provides access instructions, and an example of citation following the AEA guidelines;
+            * `"codebook_datasetName.txt"` text file with summary statistics and variables description;
-    b. `"data/projectSpecific"`: datasets containing the relevant variables for this project (empty)
+    b. `"data/projectSpecific"`: sample of interest, intermediate  datasets with the variables of interest, and merged sample for analysis;
-    c. `"data/analysis"`: analysis outputs, including all figures and tables presented in the paper
+    c. `"data/analysis"`: analysis outputs, including all figures and tables presented in the paper;
-    d. `"data/_temp"`: temporary files output (to be filled when running some .R scripts)
+    d. `"data/_temp"`: temporary files output (to be filled when running some .R scripts).

-5. `".Rproj"`: R project to automatically adjust file path references.
+5. `"name_proj.Rproj"`: R project to automatically adjust file path references.
 Always open RStudio from this file when running any R script.

-6. `".stpr"`: Stata project to automatically set root directory file path.
-Always open Stata from this file when running any do file.

-7. `"renv"`: not present in the replication archive but will be automatically created and filled with all the necessary R packages when running any R script.
+6. `"renv"`: not present in the replication archive but will be automatically created and filled with all the necessary R packages when running any R script.
 It is an independent library to guarantee the use of the same versions of the packages and avoid changing personal libraries.

+7. `"LICENSE.txt"`: a text file with a dual-license setup.